beaugaines/beaugaines.github.com/source/_posts/2012-09-12-code-titbits-no-1.markdown

 {% endcodeblock %}

 ####4.
 Ruby arrays can be used as stacks.
 What other data structures do arrays support?

+I tried to find a comprehensive list of array data structures but this is all I came up with.
+I'll add more when I find em.

 {% codeblock array-data-structures lang:ruby %}